 After the traders had left, Moteram turned to the policemen and asked, "Why are you waiting here?"

 "It is our officer's order; what can we do?" the policemen said.

-Panditji rose to his feet swiftly and pushed a nearby constable so hard that he fell backwards on to the ground a few steps away.
-The other policemen felt their courage deserting them; they had taken Panditji for just a flabby mass of flesh, but when they saw how strong he was they slunk away.
+Panditji rose to his feet swiftly and pushed a nearby constable so hard that he fell backward onto the ground a few steps away.
+The other policemen felt their courage deserting them.
+They had taken Panditji for just a flabby mass of flesh, but when they saw how strong he was, they slunk away.

-Moteram now ran his eyes over the place in search of a hawker from whom he could buy something to eat.
-But he realised that if the hawker went around revealing the matter he would become a laughing stock.
+Moteram now ran his eyes over the place to find a hawker from whom he could buy something to eat.
+But he realized that if the hawker went around revealing the matter, he would become a laughing stock.
 No!
 Caution had to be exercised; he must use cunning such that no one would know.
-It is in such tricky situations that one's intelligence is tested.
-In a moment Panditji solved the difficult problem.
+It is in such tricky situations that one's intelligence gets tested.
+In a moment, Panditji solved the difficult problem.

-As luck would have it he saw a hawker approaching.
-It was eleven o'clock, and it was very quiet.
+As luck would have it, he saw a hawker approaching.
+It was eleven o'clock, and it was quiet.
 Panditji hailed him, "Hey you, come here."

 The hawker came up and asked, "What would you like to have?
-Feeling hungry, ain't you?
-It is only the ascetics who can go without food and water; people like you and me can't bear hunger.
+Feeling hungry, aren't you?
+Only ascetics can go without food and water; people like you and me can't bear hunger.

-The hawker gave him the lamp and Panditji started his search for the slithering creature.
-The lamp slipped from his hand, dropped to the ground, and was extinguished.
+The hawker gave him the lamp, and Panditji started his search for the slithering creature.
+The lamp slipped from his hand, dropped to the ground, and got extinguished.
 All the oil flowed out.
-Panditji gave a thwack to the lamp so as to cause even the remnants of oil to drain away.
+Panditji gave a thwack to the lamp to drain out any oil that might have remained.

 The hawker picked up the lamp and shook it vigorously.
 "Sir, there isn't a drop of oil in it now," he said.
 "I might have found a few more customers, but you have brought upon me this new trouble."